 Hands-on learning & discovery for all ages

-Many historical skills and techniques would be lost to time were it not for those who continue to practice and research them to this day.
+Many historical skills and heritage arts would be lost to time were it not for those who continue to practice and research them to this day.
 Try your own hand at an exciting sampling of skills and cultural arts that have endured through the centuries.
 We have a fantastic lineup of Enduring Skills stations for adults and kids ages 5 and up.
-This year, Enduring Skills is also included as one of four Cultural Arts Days events.
+This popular event is now in its fifth season with this year's "Hearth & Home" edition!

 Bring your family, friends, and a picnic lunch,